-The School recognized total pension expenses of \$617,054 for all of the pension plans in which it participates.
-This includes \$49,143 in TRA direct aid recognized as pension expense.
+The School recognized a total negative pension expense of \$366,883 for all of the pension plans in which it participates.
+This includes a negative expense of \$66,030 for TRA and positive pension expense of \$1,972 in GERF, related to direct aid recognized as pension expense.